agnelantony2/docker-gc/README.md

 the above does a dry run only on images.
 The flag alone can therefore be used in order to exclude the deletion of images and only delete containers.

+## All environment variables

+Below you find all environment variables you can use and their default value.

+- LOG_TO_SYSLOG - 0 or 1
+- SYSLOG_FACILITY - Defaults to "user"
+- SYSLOG_LEVEL - Defaults to "info"
+- SYSLOG_TAG - Defaults to "docker-gc"
+- DRY_RUN - Defaults to "false".
+Sets DRY_RUN_CONTAINERS and DRY_RUN_IMAGES in one option.
+- DRY_RUN_CONTAINERS - Defaults to "false"
+- DRY_RUN_IMAGES - Defaults to "false"
+- EXCLUDE_IMAGES - Space separated list of images to exclude
+- EXCLUDE_CONTAINERS - Space separated list of containers to exclude

 ## Running as a Docker Image

 A Dockerfile is provided as an alternative to a local installation.
 By default